Vocational education and training courses (VET)

 An essential component of each course is the industry specific workplacement.
 Each student is required to spend 35 hours each year in a relevant workplace.
 This is coordinated by an agency external to the school, but with strong school and student collaboration.

-Macintyre High School is fortunate enough to have well equipped industry standard facilities for Metals & Engineering, Hospitality and Primary Industries.
+Macintyre High School is fortunate enough to have well equipped industry standard facilities for Construction, Metals & Engineering, Hospitality and Primary Industries.
 This is due to the establishment of Trade Training Centres in each of these frameworks allowing more realistic workshop areas for course delivery.
+Business Services is also offered as a Certificate III with strong community links for industry experience.

 Our school also enjoys repeated success at the NSW State Training Awards with past students being named as Regional and NSW State winners, as well as earning Australian Vocational Education & Training awards.